Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 No. Under existing State law, PINS cannot be housed in secure detention facilities.
 By contrast, 16- and 17-year-old adolescent offenders charged with serious crimes who are processed through the Youth Part will be housed in separate specialized secure juvenile detention facilities for older youth.

-What services will 16- and 17-year-olds receive under Raise the Age?
+What services will 16- and 17-year-olds receive who are placed under Raise the Age?

 Does Family Court take into consideration the desires of crime victims?